-This measure is also established on the basis of face validity.
-The measure has been reviewed and approved by Clinical TEPs.
-The individual measures are also NQF endorsed.
-Achieving target Kt/V is included in the ESRD QIP beginning with PY 2015, and has been reported on Dialysis Facility Compare since January 2013.
+This measure is also being maintained on the basis of face validity.
+Use of small solute clearance (urea reduction ratio and more recently Kt/V) as a dialysis quality measure was initially developed and approved by Clinical TEPs in 2006, 2010 (for pediatric HD and PD adequacy), and 2013 which all agreed that this quality measure domain will improve is important in the assessment of the quality of care for dialysis patients.
+Achieving target Kt/V was finalized for the ESRD QIP beginning with PY 2015, and has been reported on Dialysis Facility Compare since January 2013.

-For the Spring 2019 maintenance submission, we followed the same methodology as described above, using January 2017 - December 2017 CROWNWeb and Medicare Claims data and the 2017 versions of the SMR and SHR.
+For the Spring 2019 maintenance submission, we followed the same methodology as the previous submission, using January 2017 - December 2017 CROWNWeb and Medicare Claims data and the 2017 versions of the SMR and SHR.
 Correlations were calculated to assess the association this measure with clinical outcome quality measures expected to be markers of quality care.
 The measures selected are fully developed and NQF endorsed, and represent an important subset of core clinical quality measures for this patient population.